 If your company is looking for warehousing space, you may be able to scout both inside and outside the facility, depending on your products.
-Some warehouses have the ability to store certain products outside of the warehouse but within the same secure warehousing campus.
+While the term “outdoor warehouse storage” may seem like oxymoron, some warehousing providers can store certain products in the open air outside of the warehouse but within the same secure warehousing campus.
 In this article, we explore outdoor warehouse storage and tell you what to look for in a 3PL that offers it.

 What is outdoor warehouse storage?